Home Collections Top Value Funds in India (2025)

 Value funds invest in stocks considered undervalued based on fundamental characteristics.
 They follow an open-ended equity scheme and employ a value investment strategy, focusing on shares of companies traded at discounted rates.
 Investors are drawn to these stocks because they may be undervalued due to temporary factors but hold the potential for high long-term returns.

-Here are the top 10 value funds sorted according to 3Y CAGR, sorted from highest to lowest:
+Here are the top 10 value funds sorted according to 5Y CAGR:

-Note: The data on the list is from 7th May, 2024.
+Note: The data on the list of the best value funds is from 31st December 2024.
 This data is derived from the Tickertape Mutual Funds Screener.

 🚀 Pro Tip: You can use Tickertape’s Mutual Fund Screener to research and evaluate funds with over 50+ pre-loaded filters and parameters.